SamuelWM/CupBot/README.md

 # CupBot
-Repo for a school project, administrative discord bot with image search capabilities.
+Repo for a school project, administrative discord bot.
 Pls no steal.
 We only kid.